codacy/chart/docs/install.md

         url: "http://codacy.example.com" # This value is important for VCS configuration and badges to work
         backendUrl: "http://codacy.example.com" # This value is important for VCS configuration and badges to work
       play:
-        cryptoSecret: "CHANGE ME" # Generate one with `openssl rand -base64 32 | tr -dc 'a-zA-Z0-9'`
+        cryptoSecret: "CHANGE ME" # Generate one with `openssl rand -base64 128 | tr -dc 'a-zA-Z0-9'`
+      akka:
+        sessionSecret: "CHANGE ME" # Generate one with `openssl rand -base64 128 | tr -dc 'a-zA-Z0-9'`
       filestore:
-        contentsSecret: "CHANGE ME" # Generate one with `openssl rand -base64 32 | tr -dc 'a-zA-Z0-9'`
+        contentsSecret: "CHANGE ME" # Generate one with `openssl rand -base64 128 | tr -dc 'a-zA-Z0-9'`
-        uuidSecret: "CHANGE ME" # Generate one with `openssl rand -base64 32 | tr -dc 'a-zA-Z0-9'`
+        uuidSecret: "CHANGE ME" # Generate one with `openssl rand -base64 128 | tr -dc 'a-zA-Z0-9'`
-      cacheSecret: "CHANGE ME" # Generate one with `openssl rand -base64 32 | tr -dc 'a-zA-Z0-9'`
+      cacheSecret: "CHANGE ME" # Generate one with `openssl rand -base64 128 | tr -dc 'a-zA-Z0-9'`
     ```

-1. Add Codacy's chart repository to your helm client and install the Codacy chart using the values in the `values.yaml` file created in the previous step.
+4. Add Codacy's chart repository to your helm client and install the Codacy chart using the values in the `values.yaml` file created in the previous step.

     ```bash
     helm repo add codacy-stable https://charts.codacy.com/stable/